dpball/supremecourt/README.md

 In the first instance, the outcome of a prediction market will be determined by the user that created the market.

 After the outcome has been set (or if no outcome is set), there is a period of time to allow for anyone to dispute the result.
 If nobody disputes the result, then the reward can be claimed for users that predicted that outcome.
-In this scenario, it can be said that the outcome has been confirmed by 100% of users for no cost.
+In this scenario, it can be said that the outcome has been confirmed by 100% of users for no additional oracle cost.

 If a user disputes the result, the outcome will instead be decided by a third party.
 The event data will be fed to a decentralised dispute resolution platform which is provided by Kleros.
 The arbitration cost should be low enough to ensure that users are not dissuaded from creating a dispute if they believe that the initial outcome was incorrect, but high enough to dissuade from spurious arbitration requests.